Thanks to my buddy, Mandy M. Roth, for allowing me to paraphrase her explanation here. I love her to pieces–go read her books, she’s fantastic!

 Kindle Unlimited is a subscription service (like a paid library service) offered by Amazon that lets you read as many ebooks as you want for a monthly fee so long as those ebooks are enrolled in the Kindle Unlimited Program.
 As I said before, not all ebooks available on Amazon are included in the Kindle Unlimited program, but all ebooks on Amazon are considered Kindle ebooks.

 When I leave KU, my books will no longer be part of that program and can no longer be added to your KU library.
 HOWEVER, you can still buy the books as a Kindle ebook–like buying any regular e-book.
-And you’ll be able to buy the print as always, off of Amazon.

 If you’ve never had a subscription to Kindle Unlimited or if you bought the ebook via Amazon and elected NOT to read it as part of your Kindle Unlimited Subscription, when I leave KU it doesn’t mean anything for you, so no worries.

 But, for me to enroll in KU, means my books are no longer available to those who read via Kobo, Nook, or other vendor platforms.
+Which is one reason why I make them available at the other vendors during preorder–so that Nook, KOBO, and Apple readers can still buy and read them, and why I decide to go out of KU off and on.

 As always, Amazon KU Terms and Conditions do apply, and they have the final say.
 If you borrow a book that is in the KU program, it may or may not be available later, depending on Amazon’s policy at the time.